-Are you an overseas brand and you have interested franchisees here in the United States?
+Are you an overseas brand and you have interested franchisees and licensees here in the United States?
 Do you have interest from master franchisees who want to start selling franchises in the US?
-Do you have questions about registering an FDD, and how to franchise in the US?
+Do you have questions about registering an FDD, the difference between licenses and franchises, or how to franchise in the US?

 If these are questions that you have, then this guide will help.

-For many international brands, franchised expansion in the United States makes sense and is an achievable goal.
+For many international brands, franchising in the United States makes sense and is an achievable goal.
 Overall, whether you are a domestic US based brand or an international brand entering the US market, the process of franchising is largely the same and within this guide we’ll discuss some of the unique factors that you need to be aware of as you enter the United States market.
-Generally, for an in depth understanding of franchising and how to franchise your business read the Ultimate Guide to Franchising Your Business.
+Generally, for an in depth understanding of franchising and how to franchising works in the US, read the Ultimate Guide to Franchising Your Business.

 If you are interested in franchising in the United States, contact us at (800) 976-4904 or use our contact form and find out how we could get you up and running and selling franchises in the United States.

-When you enter the United States market it is important to determine your franchise sales strategy and, in particular, whether you will be directly selling individual unit franchises, master franchises or, a combination of both.
-We’ll discuss the differences, below.
+When you enter the United States market it is important to determine your franchise sales strategy and whether you will be directly selling individual unit franchises, master franchises or, a combination of both.
+We discuss the differences below.

-For a number of regulatory and legal protection reasons, serious consideration should be given toward establishing a United States based franchising subsidiary company.
+For legal protection purposes, generally, you should consider establishing a United States based franchising subsidiary company, e.g. XYZ USA Franchising, LLC.
 Your US franchise subsidiary company will be owned and controlled by you, will be incorporated within the United States, and will be the legal entity that will be granting franchises.
 Reasons why a US franchising subsidiary is recommended include limiting the liability of your parent company, limiting your legal exposure within the United States and, procedurally, because your US based FDD will either initially or, over time, require the inclusion of audited financial statements prepared in accordance with US based GAAP.
-You would then grant your US based subsidiary the license and right to use your trademarks and your US based subsidiary would directly sell individual unit franchises or master franchises within the United States.
+Your US based subsidiary would be granted the license and right to use your trademarks and sell franchises in the United States.